fiduswriter/simple-datatables/Plugins.md

 ## Events

-You can access Vanilla-DataTable's event emitter to fire your own custom events for the end-user to listen for:
+You can access Simple-DataTable's event emitter to fire your own custom events for the end-user to listen for:

 ```javascript
 DataTable.extend("myPlugin", function(options) {